OmarEid66/Real-Time-Weather-Dashboard/README.md

 # ☀️ Real-Time-Weather-Dashboard
+This project was completed as part of the Elevvo Front-End Web Development Internship.
 A real-time weather dashboard built with HTML, CSS, and JavaScript that fetches weather data from an API.
 Display current conditions, forecasts, and search for multiple cities with a clean and minimal UI.

 ✨ Features